xiaozhi2/sjdm-choice-process-workshop/README.md

-# window into the choice process: Online eye-tracking, mouse-tracking, and text analysis with LLMs
+# A window into the choice process: Online eye-tracking, mouse-tracking, and text analysis with LLMs